Fortyseven/ircawp/README.md

 ## Usage

 -   Run `bot.py` to start the bot.
 If all your configs and models are in place, and your creds are in `.env`, it should just work.
+-   Use `cli.py` to query the bot from the command line.
+This is useful for debugging and testing new functions.

 ## Functions